accso/java9-jigsaw-depvis/README.md

 ### Setup
 1. Clone this repo.
 2. Install a Java 9 JDK with Jigsaw support.
-DepVis has been tested with b162 as of March 2017.
+DepVis has been tested with Java 9 build 181 as of September 2017.
 3. Install GraphViz 2.38.
 4. If running on Windows, install a bash, like for example [Babun](https://babun.github.io/)
 5. Edit file `env.sh` to configure `JAVA_HOME` and `GRAPHVIZ_HOME` (see TODO markers)